 What Has Musk Said Recently About the Timeline?

-Musk recently spoke about Europe’s plans for Giga Berlin.
+Musk recently spoke about Europe plans for Giga Berlin.
 He noted the Netherlands could approve FSD Supervised on March 20.
 Once that country clears the system, other EU nations can follow through with mutual recognition.
-Musk has used the word hopefully to describe the situation.
 This keeps expectations realistic for owners.
-Teslarati article on the Netherlands approval

-What Are the 6 Key Factors Shaping Tesla FSD Europe Next Week?
+What Are the Key Factors Shaping Tesla FSD Europe Approval?

 - The RDW review process has reached the final stages with clear safety data on file